BetterThanTomorrow/calva/README.md

 Yay! 🍾 🎆 ✨

 **Note** If your workspace root is not the same as the project root of your Clojure project you must tell Calva which sub directory is the project root.
-Search for `projectRootDirectory` in settings and modify the workspace settings.
+Search for `calva.projectRootDirectory` in settings and modify the workspace settings.
 This path should be relative to the workspace root (which is why it defaults to `.`).

 ### ClojureScript REPL